 “My kid is a good kid.
 He is not into heavy drugs (meth or heroin) has not been arrested for a violent crime and is not setting fires, but he is making my life HELL!”

-Every day, a parent tells me this and I felt this way about my teenage daughter.
+Every day, a parent tells me this, and I understand because I felt the same way about my teenage daughter.

 When my daughter was a teen, I knew she wasn’t a “bad” kid, but most days, I felt she was making my life a living hell.